What are security policies, initiatives, and recommendations?

 A security initiative defines the desired configuration of your workloads and helps ensure you're complying with the security requirements of your company or regulators.

-Security Center offers the following options for working with security initiatives and policies:
+Defender for Cloud offers the following options for working with security initiatives and policies:

 What is a security recommendation?